danielpardo716/esp32-multi-sensor/README.md

 - DIYables LDR Light Sensor

 ## Software
-This project uses the Zephyr framework
+This project uses the Zephyr framework.

 ### Building the Project
-TODO
+Using VSCode's Dev Containers extension, open the project in the supplied dev container.
+Once inside the container, run ```run.sh``` to build the code, flash the device, and start a serial monitor.

 ## Future Improvements
 - Use collected data to perform automated tasks (turn lights on/off, open/close shades, turn fan on/off, etc.).